alban-read/M1-MICRO-FORTH/M1MicroForth.md

 7 myvalues .
 ```

-Value entry 7 in myvalues becomes 1000.
+Value entry 7 in myvalues is set to 1000.

 You can increment values efficiently using +TO